 "It’s far from ideal to be that far from your wife," Servando told Pro Soccer USA in 2018.
 "We know that this is temporary.
 We’re only going to be able to play professional soccer for five to six more years.
 We’ve got to take advantage of this, and know that when we’re done playing, we’re going to be together."

-“She worked incredibly hard to be where she is, so clearly I'm going to celebrate her," Servando told MLS Soccer before the big game.
-"Yeah, she's a badass woman.”
+"She worked incredibly hard to be where she is, so clearly I'm going to celebrate her," he told the outlet.
+"Yeah, she's a badass woman."

 You Might Also Like